dll110/dll110.github.io/_posts/2023-08-03-forgetfully.md

 Ironically, I suppose that they anticipate they can rely on the strategy of forgetting, while I don't seem to trust in my great ability of forgetting in this realm, or perhaps my imagination here is unusually lacking, but prospectively, a world where most of the people I know today will be gone is just rather depressing.
 I guess we’ll see whether my forgetfulness or sentimentality wins out.
 (Though, this is a moot point if I die first.)

 Perhaps another iteration of myself would be supportive of immortality.
-But this iteration is pretty fine with dying (and on this hill).
+But this iteration is pretty fine with dying (and on this hill, passively).
 It is easily appeased and inspired by quotes like,
 >“We have but a short life to live here my dear friend.
-But let us make it long by noble deeds.” - [Salmon Chase to Edward Stanton](dll110.github.io/lincoln)
+But let us make it long by noble deeds.” - [Salmon Chase to Edward Stanton](https://dll110.github.io/lincoln)

 ----